 Check for Readability

 Make sure your paragraphs are easy on the eyes.
 Keep sentences direct.
-In my experience, short sentences are easier to scan.
+Short sentences improve scanability and reduce cognitive load for readers reviewing job postings.

 Include Growth Paths